krishnadevz/OpensourceResources/README.md

 - [HarvardX CS50: An introduction to the intellectual enterprises of computer science and the art of programming.](https://www.edx.org/course/cs50s-introduction-to-computer-science)

-- For more tutorials and resources you can look up more and contribute to this.
+- For more tutorials and resources you can look up more and contribute to this repo.

 # Reactjs